 With a more extensive guest list, this might not work, as the rings need to be back with the Celebrant in time for the ring exchange, and you know how everyone loves to see the rings, so that might take some time.

-Time is of the essence with A Ring Warming Ceremony.
+Time is of the essence with A Ring Warming ritual.

 The rings need to be back with the Celebrant in time for the wedding ring exchange part of your ceremony.

 Again another opportunity to include a guest in your wedding ceremony as well.

 The chaperone’s job is to make sure that the rings be at their destination (with the celebrant) at the allotted time.

 Worried that the rings might get lost along the way?

 You could pop them into a vessel to pass them around.